 The University currently has five campuses that serve diverse communities across the Caribbean region ─ Mona (in Jamaica), Cave Hill (in Barbados), St. Augustine (in Trinidad), the five island Campus (in Antigua) and an Open Campus with distance-learning sites (50 physical locations), which includes the above mentioned islands, The Bahamas and 13 other English-Speaking Caribbean countries including Anguilla, Antigua and Barbuda, Dominica, Grenada, St. Kitts & Nevis, St. Lucia and The Cayman Islands.
 All campuses deliver high-quality education, research, and services to all 15 contributing countries that support the University, as well as the British Virgin Islands and the Turks & Caicos Islands.
 The University of the West Indies currently has a

-and practice, thereby contributing to improvement in the health status of Caribbean peoples.
+and practice, thereby contributing to the improvement in the health status of Caribbean peoples.
 It has three units located at Mona in Jamaica (the Tropical Metabolism Research Unit, the Epidemiology Research Unit, and the Sickle Cell Unit), and one unit at Cave Hill in Barbados (the George Alleyne Chronic Disease Research Centre).
-Through these units, the Institute is active in research on chronic non-communicable diseases (e.g. hypertension, diabetes, haemoglobinopathies) and provides teaching at both undergraduate and post-graduate levels for medical, and nursing students as well as students of other health disciplines.
+Through these units, the Institute is active in research on nutrition, child development, chronic non-communicable diseases (e.g. hypertension, diabetes, haemoglobinopathies [sickle cell disease], chronic kidney disease) as well as climate and health and provides teaching at both undergraduate and post-graduate levels for medical, and nursing students as well as students of other health disciplines.
 The CAIHR also offers doctoral programs in nutrition and epidemiology.
 The CAIHR has office spaces, computer workstations and three servers to facilitate the IT demands of staff and students.
 There is high speed intranet and internet access.

-Sickle Cell Unit: The Sickle Cell Unit (SCU) is the only comprehensive facility for the care of persons with Sickle Cell Disease (SCD) in the English-speaking Caribbean.
+The Sickle Cell Unit: The Sickle Cell Unit (SCU) is the only comprehensive facility for the care of persons with Sickle Cell Disease (SCD) in the English-speaking Caribbean.
 It seeks to improve the lives of individuals with haemoglobinopathies through rigorous Biomedical Research, Education, and Clinical Care. it continues to be one of the largest such facilities world-wide with over 5000 patients registered in its database.